FarronF/limerick-council-meetings/meetings/2022/01/24-Full Meeting of Limerick City and County Council/Minutes - Full Meeting of Limerick City and County Council - 22nd November 2021.md

 known as the Opera Site (including the Granary Building), located at Rutland Street, Patrick

-Street, Ellen Street, Michael Street and Bank Place, Limerick, to Limerick Twenty Thirty--- 8
+Street, Ellen Street, Michael Street and Bank Place, Limerick, to Limerick Twenty Thirty
+---
+8

 Strategic Development DAC, for the sum of €16,000,000, plus the development costs at date